lydiandy/vast/README.md

   ln -s your/path ~/.vmodules/vast
   ```

-- now you can run the example code in example directory
+  now you can run the example code in example directory

   ```
    cd example
    v run ./main.v
   ```

-  it will parse the demo.v file and generate demo.json,open it.
+  it will parse the demo.v file and generate demo.json, open it ~

 ## usage